flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 out my setup in `infrastructure/ansible`.
 If you're using Datomic free please do use it as a starting point.

+`provision.yml` has just about everything you need to get a server up and running, with the exception of uploading SSH keys. `deploy.yml` is used by the janky bash script below to upload an uberjar, run migrations, and restart the server.

 ### Building and Deploying with a Janky Bash Script and Ansible

 Here's my janky Bash scripts which first build the app and then